 This section presents information on the characteristics of employed persons.
-The employed population comprises all persons of working age who in the short reference period were either in paid employment, self-employment or contributing family workers.
+The employed population comprises all persons of working age (15 years and older) who in the short reference period were either in paid employment, self-employment or contributing family workers.

-Employed Population
+5.2 Employed Population

 Table 5.1 shows the number and percentage distribution of employed persons by rural/urban and sex.
-In 2019, the employed population was estimated at 2,995,103, of which 63.7 percent were in the urban areas and 36.3 percent were in rural areas.
+In 2019, the employed population was estimated at 2,995,103, of which 63.7 percent were in urban areas and 36.3 percent were in rural areas.